-ICBC expects a slight decrease in 2006 resulting from proposed legislative changes requiring a separate optional policy contract, assuming a 2006 implementation of government's proposed changes.
+ICBC expects a slight decrease in 2006 resulting from the introduction of pricing and product changes.
+It is anticipated that these new changes may increase the transaction time of the insurance purchase (e.g., brokers explaining choices for customers, collecting additional information, etc.).
+The 2007 target is also lower than 2005, owing largely to the proposed legislative changes requiring a separate optional policy contract.
 The separate contract will be a change for ICBC and its customers, and an important step in increasing consumer awareness of both the product and the availability of choice.
 It may, however, increase the time it takes to complete an insurance transaction, at least initially.

-With "time" one of eight factors used in rating customer satisfaction, an increase in transaction time, irrespective of the benefits of the change, may adversely impact satisfaction scores in the short term.
-Once the timing of this change is confirmed, ICBC will carefully manage the implementation to ensure customers get the right information at the right time in ways that ensure a continued positive experience.
+With "time" one of eight factors used in rating customer satisfaction, an increase in transaction time, irrespective of the benefits of product, pricing or policy changes, may adversely impact satisfaction scores in the short term.
+Once the timing of this change is confirmed, ICBC will carefully manage implementation to ensure customers get the right information at the right time in ways that ensure a continued positive experience.